Classes & Attributes

 Usually used for melee builds or totem- or fire-based casters.
 His Ascendancy classes are:

-- The Chieftain, who gets bonuses related to using Totems that use skilles for him and to converting Physical damage into Fire damage.
+- The Chieftain, who gets bonuses related to using Totems that use skills for him and to using Fire damage (especially Physical damage converted into Fire).

 - The Juggernaut, who focuses on consistency and defense.

-- The Berserker, who gets offensive and speed-related bonuses at the cost of fragility.
+- The Berserker, who gets offensive, speed, and Critical Strike-related bonuses at the cost of taking more damage or losing Life over time.

 The Templar (Strength / Intelligence starting area, top left)